 There are few formal restrictions on freedom of movement, but widespread corruption among police and other public officials can limit this right in practice, as can criminal activity.

 G2.
 Are individuals able to exercise the right to own property and establish private businesses without undue interference from state or nonstate actors?
 1 / 4

 Illegal economic activity, including logging, by organized groups remains a problem.
 The quality of enforcement of property rights is generally poor, and the formal procedures for establishing a business are relatively onerous.
-In October 2017, police and merchants reportedly clashed in Bissau after city officials ordered the expulsion of street vendors from a main avenue.
-Police were then accused of stealing goods from the merchants.

 Women, particularly those from certain ethnic groups in rural areas, face restrictions on their ability to own and inherit property.

 G3.
 Do individuals enjoy personal social freedoms, including choice of marriage partner and size of family, protection from domestic violence, and control over appearance?
 1 / 4

 Domestic violence is not specifically addressed by law, and it is reportedly common.
 Victims of rape and domestic abuse rarely report the crimes to authorities.
 The government, international organizations, and community leaders have worked to eliminate female genital mutilation, though nearly half of the country’s women have undergone such traditional practices.
 Early and forced marriages remain common.

 G4.
 Do individuals enjoy equality of opportunity and freedom from economic exploitation?
 1 / 4